-If you have not recorded any CPD on your online account yet, you will have the option to record CPD during renewal.
-If you record CPD during renewal, your application progress will be saved, and you will be taken to your online account.
-When you are ready to complete your renewal, you can return via your account overview.
+If you have not recorded any CPD on your online account yet, you will have the option to record CPD as part of your application.
+If you record CPD as part of your application, your application progress will be saved, and you will be taken to your online account.
+When you are ready to complete your application, you can return via your account overview.

 If you do not record CPD by 30 November, we may decide not to renew your registration.
 This would mean that you would not be able to practise as a social worker in England.

-Annual registration fees are usually paid in full (£90) when you renew your registration or by Direct Debit in 2 instalments, on 1 April (£45) and 1 October (£45).
-Please note that we do not accept payments by cheque, or over the phone.
+Annual registration fees are usually paid in full by card (£90) when you renew your registration or by Direct Debit in 2 instalments, on 1 October (£45) and 1 April (£45).
+We do not accept payments by cheque, or over the phone.

-If you apply between 1 September and 25 September
+If you complete the application between 1 September and 24 September

-If you do not have a Direct Debit in place and you apply before 25 September, you will be asked to set up a Direct debit or pay your registration fees in full by card.
+If you do not have a Direct Debit in place and you apply before 24 September, you will have the option to set up a Direct Debit or pay your registration fees in full by card.

-If you have a Direct Debit in place and you apply before 25 September, you will be asked whether you want to keep your existing Direct Debit or set up a new Direct Debit.
+If you already have a Direct Debit in place and you apply before 24 September, you will be asked whether you want to keep your existing Direct Debit or set up a new Direct Debit.
 You will also have the option to pay in full by card.

 Regardless of whether you choose to keep your existing Direct Debit, or set up a new Direct Debit, your instalment will be taken on 1 October.
 You do not have to wait until the Direct Debit has gone out to submit your application to renew your registration.